-**** NOTE: due to a severe drop in the ptarmigan population in our region after the mild, wet winter of 2014 and low brood counts in the summer of 2014, we suspended our guided ptarmigan hunting program for the 2015 season.
-Conditions have continued for the 2016 and 2017 seasons.
-Please inquire for 2018. ****
+**** NOTE: due to a severe drop in the ptarmigan population in our region after the mild, wet winters of 2014 and 2015 and low brood counts in the summers since, we suspended our guided ptarmigan hunting program effective the 2015 season.
+Conditions have continued for the 2016, 2017 and 2018 seasons.
+Due to low bird counts witnessed early 2018 we expect to continue resting the resource in 2019, please inquire after July 2019 for the 2020 season. ****

 All hunts are conducted or supervised by Dan Michels, an Orvis Endorsed Wingshooting Guide.
 Hunting guides at Crystal Creek Lodge have substantial bird hunt guiding and dog handling experience.